Particle filter efficiency under limited communication: Statistical tradeoffs

-In most more realistic scenarios where particle filters are routinely used (for example, tracking of partial and/or noisy dynamical systems), though, we have indeed observed that $\alpha$-SMC estimates have a higher variance than the estimates obtained from the bootstrap particle filter.
-Equation \eqref{eq.cost.alpha.smc} shows that there is typically a (communication) cost of order $\OO (C^{-1})$ additional variance for using $\alpha$-SMC instead of the bootstrap particle filter.
-This result is in the same spirit as the bound \eqref{eq.communication.costs.spectral} obtained at the end of Section \ref{sec.non-asymptotic_analysis} that showed that there was a cost of order $\lambda(\alpha)^2$ (when controlling $N \times \tnorm{\widehat{\pi}_t - \pi_t}^2$) when $\alpha$-SMC is used instead of the bootstrap particle filter.
-To see the connection, consider the connectivity matrix $\alpha \in \RR^{N,N}$ to be equal to the Markov transition matrix of the random walk on an undirected graph $\G_N$ that is chosen uniformly at random among all the $C$-regular graphs on $N$ vertices.
-Any such connectivity matrix $\alpha$ is bi-stochastic, so $\lambda(\alpha)$ equals one minus the absolute spectral gap of $\alpha$: the Alon-Friedman theorem \cite{alon1986eigenvalues,friedman2008proof} states that
+In most more realistic scenarios where particle filters are routinely used (for example, tracking of partial and/or noisy dynamical systems), though, we have indeed observed that $\alpha$-sequential Monte Carlo estimates have a higher variance than the estimates obtained from the bootstrap particle filter.
+Equation \eqref{eq.cost.alpha.sequential Monte Carlo} shows that there is typically a cost of order $\O (d^{-1})$ additional variance for using $\alpha$-sequential Monte Carlo instead of the bootstrap particle filter.
+This is demonstrated numerically in \cref{expts.alphaSMC_v_bootstrap} of \cref{sec.alphavsbootstrap}.

+Connecting back to the setting considered in \cref{sec.non-asymptotic_analysis} (which considers a fixed $\alpha$ matrix), this result is in the same spirit as the bound \eqref{eq.communication.costs.spectral} that showed that there was a cost of order $\lambda(\alpha)^2$ (when controlling $N \times \tnorm{\pihat_t^N - \pi_t}^2$) when $\alpha$-sequential Monte Carlo is used instead of the bootstrap particle filter.
+To see the connection, consider the connectivity matrix $\alpha \in \RR_+^{N,N}$ to be equal to the Markov transition matrix of the random walk on an undirected graph $\G_N$ that is chosen uniformly at random among all the $d$-regular graphs on $N$ vertices.
+Any such connectivity matrix $\alpha$ is bi-stochastic, so $\lambda(\alpha)$ equals one minus the absolute spectral gap of $\alpha$: the Alon-Friedman theorem \citep{alon1986eigenvalues,friedman2008proof} states that